jsy4/TNaC/userstories.md

 Acceptance Test: Test installing the gaming environment after the game is published.
 Preferably the installment should not be more than 2 hours.

 ## 6.0: Game Integrity
-As a player who is afraid of installing broken programs, I want to know that the game is reliable enough to install on the computer system.
+As a player who is afraid of installing broken programs, I want to know that the game is reliable enough so that I could install it on my computer system.

 Elaboration: The player should be able to know where the game is from and be able to trust the distributing party.